OjeabuluFaith/Excel-Project/README.md

 - To reduce costs, it is recommended to refrain from ordering certain products, such as Packaged Chocolates, during months when they contribute less to overall revenue.

--Consider adjusting store hours by shortening them in cases where the total guest count for the month falls below 200, aiming to optimize cost-of-operation.
+- Consider adjusting store hours by shortening them in cases where the total guest count for the month falls below 200, aiming to optimize cost-of-operation.